mqwilber/2015-04-17-ucsb/lessons/intro_R_lessons/R_data_plotting_analysis.md

 > #### Exercise 1
 > A subsection of a data frame is called a slice.
 > We can take slices of character vectors as well:
 >
 >     element <- c("o", "x", "y", "g", "e", "n")
 >     # first three characters
 >     element[1:3]
 >     # last three characters
 >     element[4:6]
+>
 > 1. If the first four characters are selected using the slice `element[1:4]`, how can we obtain the first four characters in reverse order?
 >2.
 What is `element[-1]`?
     What is `element[-4]`?
-    Given those answers,
+    Given those answers, what does `element[-1:-4]` do?
-    explain what `element[-1:-4]` does.
-> 3. Returning to dataset, select all rows with lower case "m" for gender.
+> 3. Returning to the dataset, select all rows `dat` with lower case "m" for Gender.
+How many are there?

 ### Combining indexing and assignment